Types of Diamond Cuts

 The radiant cut results in a brilliant-cut, diamond that looks like a square with the corners polished off.
 Radiant cuts are known for their brilliance as they have multiple facets that return light reflected in the stone.
 It’s a contemporary looking stone, and is a popular choice for a center stone.
 Radiant cut diamonds can also suffer from the “Crushed Ice” look, like cushion cut diamonds.
 The corners of princess cuts can be very susceptible to chipping, but the radiant cut does not have that problem.
 The radiant cut also differs from the princess cut in that it has different facet pattern.

-The heart cut diamond is a brilliant cut and is popular as a solitaire, ring or pendant and as a symbol of love.
-This is a non-traditional style engagement ring and this shape benefits more than others by having a larger size.
+The heart cut diamond is a brilliant cut diamond and is popular as a solitaire, ring or pendant and as a symbol of love.

 Contact Concierge Diamonds today to request a consultation.
 We can help you craft the perfect piece of jewelry – whether an engagement ring, earrings, necklace or more.
-Fill out the form or call us today at 213-261-4330
+Click on this link to tell us more about your particular needs.